Healthcare & Health Insurance in Ukraine

 Are healthcare and health insurance expensive in Ukraine?

 "Healthcare and health insurance in Ukraine can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is free or low-cost, but the quality of care may not be as high as in private clinics.
 Private health insurance can be expensive, but it can provide access to better quality care and more specialized services.
-Additionally, many employers offer health insurance plans for their employees, which can help to reduce the cost of healthcare," said a member in Ukraine.
+Additionally, many employers offer health insurance plans for their employees, which can help to reduce the cost of healthcare," explained one expat living in Ukraine.

 "I was extremely surprised when the administrator at IMP clinic contacted the insurance company herself, and I didn't have to call and deal with it.
 I was suggested to pay myself and then make the reimbursement of the expenses.
 I was given all the necessary documents and didn't have any trouble with my insurance company.
-From my viewpoint any other public clinic will render such services," explained one person living in Kiev, Ukraine.
+From my viewpoint any other public clinic will render such services," said one digital nomad in Kiev.

 What are emergency services like in Ukraine?